Martingales for physicists: A treatise on stochastic thermodynamics and beyond: Martingale theory for stationary 1D isothermal Langevin processes

 \subsection{Martingality of the exponentiated negative entropy production}

 We show that for stationary processes $X_{t}$, described by Eq.~\eqref{eq:lang2} with the stationarity condition given by Eq.~(\ref{eq:st}), the exponentiated negative entropy production $\emStot$ is a martingale.
-To this aim, we use three distinct, but equivalent approaches, namely, we show that $\emStot$ is (a) an It\^{o} integral of the form Eq.~\eqref{eq:Ito}; (b) a Radon-Nikodym derivative process (or path-probability ratio) of the form Eq.~(\ref{eq:radon}); and (c) a Dynkin's martingale of the form Eq.~\eqref{eq:markovProtc}.
+To this aim, we use three distinct, but equivalent, approaches, namely, we show that $\emStot$ is (a) an It\^{o} integral of the form Eq.~\eqref{eq:Ito}; (b) a Radon-Nikodym derivative process (or path-probability ratio) of the form Eq.~(\ref{eq:radon}); and (c) a Dynkin's martingale of the form Eq.~\eqref{eq:markovProtc}. {Note that the latter approach (Dynkin's) is new to our knowledge and thus first shown here}.
 While initially we will not bother too much with the distinction between local martingales and martingales, we will come back on this point at the end of the section.